The veterinarian-client-patient relationship (VCPR) is the basis for interaction among veterinarians, their clients and their patients.

 - Offered you emergency coverage for follow-up evaluation in the event of adverse reactions or failure of the treatment regimen.

-Dispensing or prescribing a prescription product requires the existence of a VCPR.
+Prescribing a prescription product requires the existence of a VCPR.
 Your veterinarian will determine the best course of treatment for your animal(s).